-The figure shows that the proportion of all homeowner households in greater Christchurch that spent over 30 percent of their income on housing costs decreased from 15.6 percent in 2016 to 13.4 percent in 2017 (however, this difference is not statistically significant).
-By this measure, for the period 2012 to 2017, home ownership appears to have been more affordable in greater Christchurch compared with New Zealand overall, although the differences shown are not statistically significant at any time-point.
+The figure shows that the proportion of all homeowner households in greater Christchurch that spent over 30 percent of their income on housing costs decreased from 13.4 percent in 2017 to 11.5 percent in 2018 (however, this drop is not statistically significant).
+By this measure, for the period 2012 to 2018, home ownership appears to have been more affordable in greater Christchurch compared with New Zealand overall, although the differences shown are not statistically significant at any time-point.

-The figure shows that the proportion of renter households in greater Christchurch spending over 30 percent of their income on housing costs increased from 26.8 percent in 2016 to 34.5 percent in 2017 (however this difference is not statistically significant).
+The figure shows that the proportion of renter households in greater Christchurch spending over 30 percent of their income on housing costs was stable between 2017 and 2018 (34.5 percent in 2017, 33.5 percent in 2018; difference not statistically significant).
 By this measure, for the period 2012 to 2016, spending on housing has generally been lower for greater Christchurch renters compared with renters in New Zealand overall.
-In 2017, spending on housing for renters in greater Christchurch was similar to New Zealand overall.
+In 2017 and 2018, spending on housing for renters in greater Christchurch was similar to New Zealand overall.
 No differences shown are statistically significant, with the exception of a significantly lower proportion for greater Christchurch in 2012.

 Source: Statistics New Zealand.